Skip to content

 DataFlow Testing

 Composable offers a range of tools to create unit tests for DataFlows.
-These tools include a set of modules tailored to setting up expectations, a system for mocking some modules and substituting in surrogates, and a UI for viewing individual tests and their results.
+These tools include a set of Modules tailored to setting up expectations, a system for mocking some Modules and substituting in surrogates, and a UI for viewing individual tests and their results.

 Assert Modules